MOSTAR and stari most

-CROSS TIP: As you take the short walk through the upper town, head to Lučki most for a picturesque view of the Stari Most.
+CROSS TIP: As you take the short walk through the upper town, head to Lučki most for that iconic view of the Stari Most.

 On our way back to the hotel I wanted a souvenir of our trip to Mostar.
 Preferring to buy handcrafted items from local businesses we went in search of a shop far from the market area.
 Winding our way along the cobbled streets, we tucked down a side avenue and stumbled upon a lovely area with coffee shops, restaurants and artists.

 There we found a young couple, who were part of an artist cooperative, who had a shop called AbrakaBakra Copper Art, where they produced and sold handmade copper artwork done in the ancient traditional ways.

 Surprisingly, the proprietor spoke excellent English (Which we never expect from locals, but are eternally grateful when they do) .
 He explained the difficulty of opening a shop, the money involved and the “red tape” from officials.
 He was very happy to allow me to take a photo of his shop for my Instagram account (I asked first) which I added later that day, anything to support a budding entrepreneur and artist.
 I came away with an intricate copper bracelet and a plaque of the Stari Most.